kpwhri/mhnav_pipeline/README.md

 5. `--out-connection-string`.
 If you want to output the tables into a database, you need to specify which database.
 The tablenames will be auto-generated and be suffixed with the current datetime.
 [SQL Alchemy-style connection string](https://docs.sqlalchemy.org/en/14/core/connections.html).
 You may need to install additional packages (e.g., `pyodbc` if using `mssql+pyodbc`).
 6. `--dont-output-to-csv`.
 By default, the application always outputs the result to CSV files.
 If you don't want to have those CSV files, include this option.
 7. `--outpath`.
 Path to write output files.
 Defaults to current directory.
+8. `--include-context`.
+If specifying an integer > 0, will output a separate table with regex debugging information.
+This can help to exclude boilerplate, etc.

 ### Output